 OpenStack flavor set .xlarge –property hw:cpu_policy=dedicated

-While an instance with pinned CPUs cannot use CPUs of another pinned instance, this does not apply to unpinned instances; an unpinned instance can utilize the pinned CPUs of another instance.
+While an instance with pinned CPUs cannot use CPUs of another pinned instance, this does not apply to unpinned instances; an unpinned instance can utilise the pinned CPUs of another instance.
 To prevent unpinned instances from disrupting pinned instances, the hosts with CPU pinning enabled are pooled in their own host aggregate and hosts with CPU pinning disabled are pooled in another non-overlapping host aggregate.

 Compute node configurations for Profiles and OpenStack Flavors